 Rally is the newest AKC dog sport.
 Fun and energizing, Rally is often considered a stepping stone from basic obedience to competitive obedience and Agility.

 A Rally course includes ten to twenty stations with an exercise at each station.
 Handlers can communicate with their dogs through voice or signals as much as they want.
 Judges look for a strong sense of teamwork as the dog and handler work through the course.
-The main objective is to train dogs to behave in the home, in public and around other dogs in a manner that will reflect well on the owner.
+The main objective is to train dogs to behave in the home, in public, and around other dogs in a manner that will reflect well on the owner.

-Beginner level teams work on lead, while Advanced and Excellent level dogs are handled off-lead.
-Rally stations include exercises such as heeling, halts and turns, calling the dog front and finishing left or right, moving side step heeling, spiral, figure eight, moving down, stand, pivot, back up, progressing to jumps and honor exercises.
+Beginner-level teams work on lead, while Advanced and Excellent level dogs are handled off-lead.
+Rally stations include exercises such as heeling, halts, and turns, calling the dog front and finishing left or right, moving side step heeling, spiral, figure eight, moving down, stand, pivot, back up, progressing to jumps, and honor exercises.
 For more information about Rally, see the American Kennel Club’s Getting Started page.

-A dog whose structure and appearance conforms closely to its individual written breed standard is said to have good conformation.
+A dog whose structure and appearance conform closely to its individual written breed standard is said to have good conformation.
 Dogs compete for the best conformation against other dogs of their breed in AKC conformation shows.
 Handling a dog in one of these shows looks easy, but is carefully calculated to show the best attributes of the dog.
 For more information about conformation shows, see the AKC Conformation website.

 The handling class teaches students how to show a dog to its best advantage in the AKC conformation ring.
-Students learn about etiquette and rules of the ring.
+Students learn about etiquette and the rules of the ring.
 Experienced instructors explain the complex AKC point system.

 Students will learn the basics of posing their dogs squarely for the judge to observe.
 This includes “hand stacking” where the handler kneels next to the dog and gently moves the feet into position, and “free stacking”, where the handler stands in front of the dog and the dog is free to stand in a comfortable position.

 Students will practice “Gaiting” so the judge can observe the movement and structure of their dogs while moving, and will practice holding their dog’s attention while they are being examined by a stranger.
-Class will cover baiting, where food is used to hold the dog’s attention, and the importance of grooming.
+The class will cover baiting, where food is used to hold the dog’s attention, and the importance of grooming.